Liyuna123/Gesture_Controlled_Robot/index.md

 ## Image

 This is an image of what I achieved in this milestone.
-In the image, you can see that the hardware of the robot is built.
-I have not yet attached the wheels.
+In the image, you can see that the hardware of the robot is built, but I have not yet attached the wheels.
 ![Milestone 1 Robot](Milestone_1_Robot.png)

 <!--For your first milestone, describe what your project is and how you plan to build it.
 You can include: